-- See "Long-Term Storage" on page 48 when storing the cutter for long periods and at end of season. - 2.
-If power take-off is engaged, reduce tractor engine speed to an idle and then disengage power take-off. - 3.
+- 1. See "Long-Term Storage" on page 47 when storing the cutter for long periods and at end of season. - If power take-off is engaged, reduce tractor engine speed to an idle and then disengage power take-off. - 3.
 Park cutter on a level, hard surface.
 Place tractor gear selector in park or set park brake.

-- Wait for blades to come to a complete stop, then raise the cutter up and fold wings up to transport position. - 5.
+- Wait for blades to come to a complete stop and then raise cutter up and fold wings up to transport position. - 5.
 Without relieving hydraulics, shut tractor off.
 See "Tractor Shutdown Procedure" on page 15.

-Do not walk, stand, or allow anyone else in the area where a raised wing will fall unless the wing is securely locked in the raised position with its transport lock.
+To avoid serious injury or death: Do not walk, stand, or allow anyone else in the area where a raised wing will fall unless the wing is securely locked in the raised position with its transport lock.

-6. Remove hairpin cotter (#1) from transport pin (#2) and remove the transport pin (#2) from storage holes (#3).
+6. Remove hairpin cotter (#1) from transport pin (#2) and remove the transport pin (#2) from the light guard bracket (#3).

-7. Insert transport pin (#2) through wing lock hole (#3) and secure it with hairpin cotter (#1).
+7. Insert transport pin (#2) through fold lugs (#3) and secure it with hairpin cotter (#1).

-- 8. Move all flip spacers (#2) to the open position. - Start tractor and lower cutter until front skids are resting on the ground or on solid (non-concrete) support blocks. - 10.
-Without relieving hydraulics, shut tractor down properly before dismounting.
+- 8. Spread stroke control spacers (#2) apart at the break line and remove them from hydraulic cylinder (#1). - 9.
+Start tractor and lower cutter until front skids are resting on the ground or on support blocks. - Without relieving hydraulics, shut tractor down properly before dismounting.
 Refer to "Tractor Shutdown Procedure" on page 15.

-Stay clear from underneath the cutter and directly behind transport tires.
+To avoid serious injury or death: Stay clear from underneath the cutter and directly behind transport tires.
 The cutter could fall suddenly causing the decks to lower and tires to roll back.

-- 11. Close stroke control flip spacers as needed to support wheels at this position. - 12.
-Move cylinder lift levers back and forth to release all hydraulic pressure at the couplers.
+- 11. Replace stroke control spacers as needed to support wheels at this position. - Move cylinder lift levers back and forth to release all hydraulic pressure at the couplers.

-Transport Pin, Storage Position Figure 1-31
+Transport Pin, Storage Position Figure 1-28

-Transport Pin, Locked Position Figure 1-32
+Transport Pin, Locked Position Figure 1-29

-Hydraulic Lift Cylinder and Stroke Control Spacers Figure 1-33
+Hydraulic Lift Cylinder and Stroke Control Spacers Figure 1-30

-Hydraulic Couplers & Wire Harness Storage Figure 1-34
+Hydraulic Couplers & Wire Harness Storage Figure 1-31